MohammadJavad14/docker/myDockerNotes.md

     - rm docker/: getting an error "docker/" is a directory
     - rm -r docker/: remove a directory and all files inside it

 # Editing and Viewing Files
-    - apt install nano
+    -apt install nano
-    - nano file.txt: open the file and do some thing
+    -nano file.txt: open the file and do some thing
     - ^X: for exiting
     - cat file.txt: to see the content of this file usually used for displaying short file
     - more file.txt: to see the long files